Ceryse Hightower, as depicted by Magali Villeneuve in The World of Ice & Fire.

 |Died||In 45 AC, at King's Landing|

-|Spouse||King Maegor I Targaryen|
+|Spouse(s)||King Maegor I Targaryen|

-|Book(s)||The World of Ice and Fire (mentioned)|
+The World of Ice & Fire (mentioned)|

-Ceryse's uncle, the High Septon, protested strongly when Queen Visenya Targaryen suggested that her son Maegor should be wed to Princess Rhaena Targaryen, and suggested his own niece, Ceryse Hightower.
-As such, Maegor was wed to Lady Ceryse, who was ten years his elder, in 25 AC.
-Maegor boasted to having consumated the marriage several times the next day.
-However, their marriage remained childless, while Maegor's half-brother Aenys had five healthy children.
-After the birth of Aenys's sixth child, Vaella, in 39 AC, Maegor decided that Ceryse was barren, and took Alys Harroway to wife, entering a polygamous marriage.
+While the marriage of Ceryse and Maegor remained childless, Maegor's half-brother Aenys had five healthy children.
+After the birth of Aenys's sixth child, Vaella, in 39 AC, Maegor decided that Ceryse was barren, and he took Alys Harroway to wife, entering a polygamous marriage.
 The High Septon demanded that Maegor should leave the "whore of Harroway" and return to Ceryse.
-When Maegor was presented with chosing between setting Alys aside, of being exiled for five years, he chose exile and left for Pentos, leaving Ceryse behind in Westeros.
+When Maegor was presented with choosing between setting Alys aside, or being exiled for five years, he chose exile and left for Pentos, leaving Ceryse behind in Westeros.
 Septon Murmison was tasked with making Ceryse fertile, but failed.
 Ceryse eventually returned to her father in Oldtown.